Angthong National Marine Park

 Koh Samui is synonymous with coconut trees - there are literally plantations all over the island, and until tourism arrived, coconuts were the main industry here.

 How do you get at the coconuts?
 Enter the monkey, considered as man's best friend, these industrious little animals are greatly prized and give a demonstration of their incredible dexterity (and not just at picking coconuts) in the outdoor theatre.
-The entertainment also includes performing elephants.

 This popular cabaret show and bar, formerly the Christy's Cabaret before changing ownership, features three shows nightly at 8pm, 9.30pm and 11pm.
 Some 20 performers bring out their inner Lady Marmalade with song, dance and fabulous costumes.
 The earlier show is a more 'soft and sweet' performance suitable for families, while things heat up for the later shows.
 Entry is free but drinks, at 220 to 360 baht each, are pricier than the average bar or nightclub.